kumuluz/kumuluzee-samples/jax-rs/README.md

 ### Implement the service

 Register your module as JAX-RS service and define the application path.
-You can do that with for example with `@ApplicationPath` annotation:
+You could do that in web.xml or for example with `@ApplicationPath` annotation:

 ```java
 @ApplicationPath("v1")